SimpleDataLabsInc/prophecy-docs/docs/low-code-sql/development/gems/datasources.md

 ## Model

-- Each model defines a table.
+- Each model defines a single table.
 - Models can serve as inputs to other models.

 The Project browser lists the Sources, Seeds, and Models available to drag-n-drop into the existing model canvas.